NamrhaAslam/programming-univbasics-2-statement-repetition-with-while-wdc01-seng-ft-071320/README.md

 The final piece of using _statements_ to control the flow of Ruby execution is **repetition**.
-While the **default sequence** requires Ruby to execute top-down, left to right, we've seen that we can skip chunks of code using the _selection_ statement `if...else...end`.
+While the **default sequence** requires Ruby to execute top-down, left to right, we've seen that we can skip chunks of xcode using the _selection_ statement `if...else...end`.
 In some ways the reverse of _selection_ is
 _repetition_: "Don't move on," we tell Ruby, "do something else until I say it's OK to move on."
 The most fundamental _repetition_ construct, present in